بِاسْمِهِ سُبْحَانَهُ

 SECOND SUBTLE POINT:

 This year, while I was in seclusion and although I withdrew from the life of society, I looked at the world for the sake of some of Nur student brothers and sisters of mine.
 I heard complaints about their own family lives from most of the friends who visited me.
 "Alas!", I said: "The refuge of man, particularly of Muslims, a sort of Jannah and a small world of his is family life.
 Has this started to corrupt as well?"
 I sought its reason.
-I knew that just as in order to harm the social life of Islam and thereby to the religion of Islam, one or two committees work to mislead youth and drive them to dissipation through using the desires of youth, in the same way, I felt that one or two committees effectively work under the veil in order to drive the ghâfil part of womenkind to the wrong ways, and I knew that a terrifying blow to this Muslim nation is coming from that aspect.
+I knew that just as in order to harm the social life of Islam and thereby the religion of Islam, one or two committees work to lead youth astray and drive them to dissipation by using the desires of youth.
+In the same way, I felt that one or two committees effectively work under the veil in order to lead the ghâfil ones among women in the wrong ways, and I understood that a terrifying blow to this Muslim nation is coming from that aspect.

 So I certainly declare to my sisters and my ma’nawî children who are young amongst you: